z-prince/mod-0-project-be/README.md

 To solve potential compatability issues, we'd like to be able to install and manage multiple versions of Ruby on our system.
 We would also like to be able to use gems across different versions of Ruby.
 These are the kinds of things `rbenv` handles. -->

 <!-- ### Installation

-#### NOTE: If you have any issues with the `rbenv` setup, please message Eric Weissman on slack (@ericweissman) and we will address your issues at a later date!
-You're system version of ruby will work fine for your Prework exercises!

 Here is a video walk-through that may be helpful for the following steps.
 Check it out!